KevKibe/RealTime-Gesture-Recognition-using-Mediapipe/README.md

 - Install dependencies: `pip install -r requirements.txt`

 ## Usage
-- Assign the variable model path to one of the models.
-For example `model_path = "custom_model_2.task"`.
+- Run the application by running the command `py gesture_recognition.py` in the terminal.
-- Run the application by running the command `python gesture_recognition.py` in the terminal.
+- Test out with different gestures.
 - To close the application press the ESC key.<br>

 **:zap: I'm currently open for roles in Data Science, Machine Learning, NLP and Computer Vision.**